 Regulation 21 of the EIA Regulations details the steps to be taken during a public consultation process and these have been used in guiding this process.
-Communication with I&APs with regard to the proposed development was facilitated through the following means and in this order:
+Communication with I&APs concerning the proposed development was facilitated through the following means and in this order:

-- A Background Information Document (BID) containing brief information about the proposed exploration works was compiled and emailed to pre-identified I&APs, and upon request to all new registered I&APs; - Notices regarding the Project's Environmental Assessment were published in the New Era newspaper and The Namibian newspaper (on the 2nd and 9th of September 2025), providing a brief overview of the proposed activity and its location, and inviting the public to register as Interested and Affected Parties (I&APs) and share their comments or concerns. - A site notice was placed at the Zeraua Traditional Authority as shown in figure 19. - The public consultation meeting was scheduled and held with the affected Traditional Authority council (members) on the 20th November , of which no comment or concern was raised at the Zeraua Traditional Authority Office
+- A Background Information Document (BID) containing brief information about the proposed exploration works was compiled and delivered to relevant Authoritative Ministries, and upon request, to all new registered Interested and Affected Parties (I&APs); - Project Environmental Assessment notices were published in The Namibian and New Era Newspapers (02nd September 2025 and 09th September 2025), briefly explaining the activity and its locality, inviting members of the public to register as I&APs and submit their comments/concerns. - Site notices with information about the project and the meeting were placed at the Khoi Khoi guest house entrance and at a Ongarangombe Conservancy sign board.
+Consultation meetings were scheduled and held at the Khoi Khoi guest house at 14: 00, with the I &APs.